canonical/craft-parts/docs/how-to/create_plugin.rst

 Define the properties class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All plugins make use of a "properties" class to describe their metadata.
-This encompasses two kinds of property: common ones and unique ones.
-Common
-properties are those that are used by every plugin.
-Currently, there are just
-two common properties.

 Next, design the plugin's interface.
 All plugins make use of a ``properties``
 class to describe their interfaces.
 There are two required properties that
 all plugins have in common, and you can add more to account for additional